Skip to content

 To share

-The truth is that washing raw poultry is one of the riskiest things you can do in your kitchen.
+But once you actually look at the physics of what’s happening in your sink, your perspective shifts fast.
+The truth is that learning why you should never wash raw chicken is one of the most important safety steps you can take.
 It’s not that the water doesn’t wash some bacteria off; it’s that it turns your sink into a bacterial sprinkler system.

 The Physics of the “Germ Spray”